Group critical illness cover

 |

-| What conditions are covered? |
+| Number of conditions covered |

 Choose from core cover or core with additional cover.
 Core cover – 15 conditions including cancer, heart attack, stroke, Alzheimer’s disease, Parkinson’s and motor neurone disease.
-Additional cover – an extra 27 conditions, covering 42 conditions in total including blindness, deafness, HIV, paralysis, respiratory failure and traumatic head injury.
+Additional cover – an extra 28 conditions, covering 43 conditions in total including blindness, deafness, HIV, paralysis, respiratory failure and traumatic head injury.
 Children are covered for the same conditions as the employee we’re covering.
-Plus, we also provide an additional 6 child-only core conditions.
-A full list of all the conditions covered can be found in our cover guide (250kb pdf).
-Our technical guide (1.3mb pdf) can help provide more details about the cover, the options, the exclusions and how claims are assessed. |
+Plus, we also provide an additional 7 child-only core conditions. |

 | Pre-existing conditions exclusion |